Bypass rewiring and robustness of complex networks: GREEDY BYPASS REWIRING

-If there exists $i \neq \alpha, \beta$ which satisfies $\sum_{j=1}^{k}{T_{i, j} (1-R_j)} > 1$, the maximum size of the largest component is not guaranteed for $\sum_{j=1}^{k}{T_{\alpha, j} (1-R_j)} \leq 1$ or $\sum_{j=1}^{k}{T_{\beta, j} (1-R_j)} \leq 1$.
-From this aspect, we choose $\alpha'$ and $\beta' \neq \alpha$ which maximize $\sum_{j=1}^{k}{T_{\alpha', j} (1-R_j)}$ and $\sum_{j=1}^{k}{T_{\beta', j} (1-R_j)}$ in the algorithm.
-If $\sum_{j=1}^{k}{T_{i, j} (1-R_j)} \leq 1$ is satisfied for all $i \neq \alpha$, the maximum size of the largest component is not guaranteed when there exists $i$ which satisfies $S_\beta < S_i$.
-If $\sum_{j=1}^{k}{T_{i, j} (1-R_j)} \leq 1$ is satisfied for all $i$, the maximum size of the largest component is not guaranteed when there exists $i$ which satisfies $S_\alpha < S_i$ or $S_\beta < S_i$.
-From this point of view, we choose $\alpha$ and $\beta \neq \alpha$ which maximize $S_\alpha$ and $S_\beta$ in the algorithm for $\sum_{j=1}^{k}{T_{\alpha, j} (1-R_j)}=\sum_{j=1}^{k}{T_{\alpha', j} (1-R_j)}$ and $\sum_{j=1}^{k}{T_{\beta, j} (1-R_j)}=\sum_{j=1}^{k}{T_{\beta', j} (1-R_j)}$.
+If there exists $i$ ($\neq \alpha, \beta$) which satisfies $Q_i > 1$, the maximum size of the largest component is not guaranteed for $Q_\alpha \leq 1$ or $Q_\beta \leq 1$.
+From this aspect, we choose $\alpha'$ and $\beta' \neq \alpha$ which maximize $Q_{\alpha'}$ and $Q_{\beta'}$ in the algorithm.
+If $Q_i \leq 1$ is satisfied for all $i$ ($\neq \alpha$), the maximum size of the largest component is not guaranteed when there exists $i$ which satisfies $S_\beta < S_i$.
+If $Q_i \leq 1$ is satisfied for all $i$, the maximum size of the largest component is not guaranteed when there exists $i$ which satisfies $S_\alpha < S_i$ or $S_\beta < S_i$.
+From this point of view, we choose $\alpha$ and $\beta$ ($\neq \alpha$) which maximize $S_\alpha$ and $S_\beta$ in the algorithm for $Q_\alpha=Q_{\alpha'}$ and $Q_\beta=Q_{\beta'}$.
 Therefore, the algorithm guarantees the maximum size of the largest component at each step where which node will be removed next is unknown.

-Fig.~\ref{fig:internet_attack} shows that the greedy bypass rewiring algorithm improves the robustness of the Internet under attacks more than random bypass rewiring.
-Since we ignore and eliminate self links and double links for the simulation, the number of links on the network is 12572 where the network originally has 13895 links.
+Figure~\ref{fig:internet_power_attack} shows that the greedy bypass rewiring algorithm improves the robustness of the Internet and the electrical power grid under attacks more than random bypass rewiring.
+Since we ignore and eliminate self links and double links for the simulation, the number of links on the Internet is 12572 where the network originally has 13895 links.